GridGain-Demos/ignite-essentials-developer-training/README.md

         !run config/media_store.sql
         ```

-6. In Control Center, run that query once again and you'll see that all the `artist` columns are filled in because now
+6. In GridGain Nebula, run that query once again and you'll see that all the `artist` columns are filled in because now
 all the Tracks are stored together with their Artists on the same cluster node.

 ## Running Co-located Compute Tasks